Ichsan Kurniawan

-Ichsan Kurniawan (born 24 December 1995) is an Indonesian professional footballer who plays as a central midfielder for Liga 1 club Dewa United.
+Ichsan Kurniawan (born 24 December 1995) is an Indonesian professional footballer who plays as a midfielder for Championship club Sumsel United.

 Club career

 He made his Sriwijaya first-team debut on 18 September 2013 as starting line-up, which ended 6–1 defeat against Barito Putera at Demang Lehman Stadium.

 International career

 In 2014, Ichsan represented the Indonesia U-19, in the 2014 AFC U-19 Championship.
 He made his debut with Indonesia on 6 September 2016 in a friendly against Malaysia as a substitute.

+Personal life

+He is a graduate of Yogyakarta State University (UNY), the Faculty of Sports Science with a concentration in sports coaching education.